RichardGoodrich/documents/GitHub/GitHubNotes.md

 ### Other Settings
 A lot of other things to set.
 I just don't know what those might be!
 This should get you started.

+# Making a Repository
+Yes, there is no way to do this remotely in my workflow.
+It starts with creating one on GitHub.

+todo - the details

+# Workflow
+This is the everyday stuff.
+That first part is very tricky though.
+MUST get it right first or this is an NON Starter.

+todo - A lot of Corey Schafer suff here.

 # References
 ### [1]  How to Push Code to GitHub on the Command Line (2024 updated) - with Authentication